theneva/dissertation/src/components/interview-results.md

 ### Strategy choice

 The Cloud IO team has been exploring options for deployment since the summer of 2015, testing various deployment solutions including in-house and cloud-based _Platform as a Service_ infrastructures such as Cisco Mantl^[https://mantl.io] and Apache Mesos^[http://mesos.apache.org].
 They eventually committed to Docker with Kubernetes.
 The team has no strict deadline for implementing the new strategy---the existing set-up works---so the key objective is that the new strategy adds as much value as possible to the platform.
-They hope to finish the implementation of the new Deployment Strategy during summer 2017, but maintain focus on added value.
+They hope to finish the implementation of the new deployment strategy during summer 2017, but maintain focus on added value.

 One relevant hard requirement is that there can be no system downtime during the migration to the new strategy; they will run the old set-up and the new Kubernetes platform in parallel, and redirect their beta users to the Kubernetes cluster.
 This means that the "old" and "new" clusters must be able to communicate, which was _not_ seen mentioned as a requirement in the literature review.